About the Trust for Public Land:

 - Become proficient in organizational financial systems to ensure a sustainable model for the Chicago office.

-- Responsible for communicating effectively with the advisory council and volunteer leaders – providing all information necessary for the council to function properly and to inspire their active engagement and support of local and national activities.
+- Responsible for communicating effectively with the advisory council and volunteer leaders – providing all information necessary for the Board to function properly and to inspire their active engagement and support of local and national activities.

 - Responsive for maintaining and enhancing Trust for Public Land’s image by being active and visible in the community.